Quarterly update for July to September 2024

 Seabirds

 New rules that will significantly reduce the risk of seabirds being caught in the surface longline fishery came into effect on 1 October 2024.
-These require all commercial fishers using surface longline fishing methods to either use special hook shielding devices or implement all 3 seabird mitigations at the same time.
+These require all commercial fishers using surface longline fishing methods to either use special hook shielding devices or implement all three seabird mitigations at the same time.

 These mitigations include: